ShoaibGujjar/odoo_testing/README.md

 ### API Testing

-To run the API tests, navigate to the `apiTestCase` directory and run the `test_api.py` file.
+To run the API tests, navigate to the `apiTestCase` directory and run the `saad_project_manager_api_test.py`, `shoaib_api_test_case.py` file.

 ### Automated User Story Testing

-To run the automated user story tests, navigate to the `Automation` directory and run the `test_automation.py` file.
+To run the automated user story tests, navigate to the `Automation` directory and run the available files in directories.

 ### User Stories and Gherkin Scenarios